lagimik/PartnerCrucible/DataAISolutionArea-AzureOpenAI.md

 Source | Description | Notes
 :----- | :-----  | :-----
+[Copilot Copyright Commitment](https://blogs.microsoft.com/on-the-issues/2023/09/07/copilot-copyright-commitment-ai-legal-concerns/) | As customers ask whether they can use Microsoft’s Copilot services and the output they generate without worrying about copyright claims, we are providing a straightforward answer: yes, you can, and if you are challenged on copyright grounds, we will assume responsibility for the potential legal risks involved. | Blog
 [Responsible AI Toolbox](https://responsibleaitoolbox.ai/) | Responsible AI Toolbox is a suite of tools providing a collection of model and data exploration and assessment user interfaces and libraries that enable a better understanding of AI systems. | ResponsibleAIToolbox.ai
 [Microsoft’s AI Customer Commitments](https://blogs.microsoft.com/blog/2023/06/08/announcing-microsofts-ai-customer-commitments/) | AI Customer Commitments | Microsoft Blog
 [Governing AI: A Blueprint for the Future](https://aka.ms/May25Whitepaper) | A five-point blueprint for the public governance of A| Microsoft